 Science and Faith: Friends or Foes?

-Sundays, April 7–28, 10 a.m., Chapel, led by Dr. Stephen Lovett
+Sundays, April 7–28, 10 a.m., Commons, led by Dr. Stephen Lovett

 God’s creation is multifaceted.
 To grasp a full picture of his work requires many different fields of knowledge.
 There exist areas where science and scripture appear to make conflicting claims about how the cosmos, the Earth, all living things and all humanity came into existence and why?
 Whether believers or atheists, public scholars or next-door neighbors, many people hold or push positions that drive a wedge between the claims of faith and honest science.
 This provokes friction in families, causes confusion at school and raises obstacles to gospel-centered conversations.
 In this discussion-driven series, we hope to address and perhaps offer ideas for resolution to some of these challenging issues.